 Of course you can fix egregious issues while you’re doing the deeper investigation work.
 The first thing to do is to open up a fresh backlog where the team can record immediate fixes that need little or no further investigation to be addressed.
 We’ll talk more about this in the inventory stage, but even before you open up your first stakeholder interview, you should be prepared to record their laundry list of known, fixable things.
 Trust me, they’ll let you know about them.

 Now it’s time to start developing your research strategy.
 What this looks like will vary depending on the redesign task.
 Your stakeholders will be passionate about ideas that they’ve formed.
 Listen to their ideas, dig into the core hypotheses around those ideas, and rapidly test them in the field in the most efficient way.
+Gather metrics along the way, and take time to analyze data to inform your design decisions.
 And while you’re out there doing field research, start to dig into the deeper, more hidden issues—those known unknowns and unknown unknowns.

 Here’s what that may look like in practice: